bcgov/jag-shuber-api/openshift/Readme.md

 >
 > Deploys the api components into an environment (Should be run in dev, test, prod projects)

+> `expose-postgres.sh`
+>
+> Exposes an ingress port into the postgres service within the given project.
+This is now covered within the `functions.sh` script.

 > ### NOTE
 > In order to be able to pull images from a different project you will need to run the `policy` command to grant authority eg:
 >